Oracle introduced powerful queuing mechanisms where messages can be exchanged between

 messageData);

 We don't want to send and broadcast this message to everybody.
-Instead, we prepare a
+Instead,

-pass an address identifying agents on remote machines.
+used to pass an address identifying agents on remote machines.

 AQjmsAgent[] recipientList = new AQjmsAgent[2];